Achievable logoAchievable logo

 Overall accrued interest days: 101 days

-Both methods produce the same amount of accrued interest days (101 days), but this isn’t always the case.
-There can be some differences between two bonds settling on the same date with the same interest payment schedule, although the difference should be insignificant.
+Both methods produce the same number of accrued interest days here (101 days), but that won’t always happen.
+Two bonds with the same settlement date and payment schedule can produce slightly different day counts, although the difference should be insignificant.

-When July 1st comes around, the buyer will receive interest for the last six months.
-The difference between the interest received from the issuer and what they paid to the seller for accrued interest is the exact amount of interest they’re due.
+When July 1st arrives, the buyer receives the full six months of interest from the issuer.
+The difference between (1) the interest received from the issuer and (2) the accrued interest paid to the seller equals the interest the buyer actually earned during the time they owned the bond.

-If you’re planning to take the Series 7, you’ll need to know the days in each month because it’s likely you’ll see in-depth accrued interest calculation questions.
+If you’re planning to take the Series 7, you’ll need to know the days in each month because more detailed accrued interest calculations are more likely.

-Most bonds trade with accrued interest, but not all of them.
+Most bonds trade with accrued interest, but not all.
 For example, no accrued interest is due if a bond settles on the interest payment date.
-When this occurs, the seller receives the interest for the past six months, and the buyer begins to accrue interest for the next interest payment period.
-Also, zero coupon bonds don’t pay semi-annual interest, so there is no accrued interest to be paid.
+In that case, the seller receives the interest for the prior six months, and the buyer begins accruing interest for the next period.
+Also, zero coupon bonds don’t pay semiannual interest, so there’s no accrued interest to pay.
 These bonds trade flat, meaning they trade without accrued interest.

 Key points